GuilhemROLLAND/A-Eye_root/README.md

 This folder contains the c code to run and use the AI functions.
 ## A-Eye Communication
 This folder contains the c code to run the server on the device.
 This will be used to communicate with the AI Controller.
+## .vscode (makefile, ...)
+Contains the build and compile configuration.